Israel rescues 4 hostages kidnapped in Hamas' Oct. 7 attack. At least 94 Palestinians are killed

-JERUSALEM (AP) — Israel said Saturday it rescued four hostages who were kidnapped in the Hamas-led attack on Oct.
-7, the largest such recovery operation since the war began in Gaza.
+DEIR AL-BALAH, Gaza Strip (AP) — Israel on Saturday rescued four hostages who were kidnapped in the Hamas-led attack on Oct.
+7, the largest such recovery operation since the war began.
 At least 94 Palestinians including children were killed as heavy fighting continued around the sites in central Gaza, the Health Ministry said.

-Israel’s army said it rescued Noa Argamani, 25; Almog Meir Jan, 21; Andrey Kozlov, 27; and Shlomi Ziv, 40, in two locations in a complex daytime operation in the heart of Nuseirat on Saturday morning, raiding the two places at once and under fire.
+Israel’s army said it rescued Noa Argamani, 25; Almog Meir Jan, 21; Andrey Kozlov, 27; and Shlomi Ziv, 40, in a complex daytime operation in the heart of Nuseirat on Saturday morning, raiding two locations at once and under fire.
+All were well, the military said, and they were taken by helicopter for medical checks and reunions with loved ones after 246 days in captivity.

 Argamani had been one of the most widely recognized hostages after being abducted from a music festival in southern Israel.
 The video of her abduction was among the first to surface, with Argamani detained between two men on a motorcycle as she screamed, "Don't kill me!"